 Find out which Brooklyn neighborhoods will be affected.

 NYC is one of the most incentivized areas of the county for solar.
-Unfortunately some of these incentives are diminishing or disappearing for good.
-Starting April 1st, neighborhoods including Fort Greene, Prospect Heights, Wallabout, Brooklyn Heights, Clinton Hill, and Greenpoint will no longer be eligible to receive the New York State Historic Tax Credit.
+Unfortunately some of these solar tax incentives are diminishing or disappearing for good.
+Starting April 1st 2020, neighborhoods including Fort Greene, Prospect Heights, Wallabout, Brooklyn Heights, Clinton Hill, and Greenpoint will no longer be eligible to receive the New York State Historic Tax Credit.
 Depending on census results, neighboring areas also may not receive the credit.
-This program is likely to completely phase out in the coming years, so we wanted to give you a heads-up.
+This program changes annually and is likely to completely phase out in the coming years, so we wanted to give you a heads-up.

 What is a Historic District?

 Historic designation or landmarking helps to preserve the character of buildings, and neighborhoods.
 To be designated an historic district by the NYC Landmarks Preservation Commission, the neighborhood must represent at least one typical historic period or style of architecture, have a distinct sense of place and have a coherent streetscape.

 The New York State Historic Homeowner Tax Credit Program is little known, but very valuable.
 It covers 20% of qualified rehabilitation costs of owner-occupied historic houses, up to a credit value of $50,000.
 So through this program, the state is effectively paying eligible homeowners to optimize their homes.